-Zoltán Szücs is one of the two students from Hungary participating in the Leadership and the American Presidency (LTAP) program, organized by The Ronald Reagan Presidential Foundation and Institute and The Fund for American Studies and supported by The Hungary Initiatives Foundation.
+Zoltán Szücs is one of the two students from Hungary participating in the Leadership and the American Presidency (LTAP) program, organized by The Ronald Reagan Presidential Foundation and Institute and The Fund for American Studies and supported by The Hungary Foundation.
 In the fall semester, Zoltán will simultaneously take courses at George Mason University and complete an internship at The Daily Caller.

 Upon completion of his undergraduate studies as Economist in International Business, Zoltán enrolled in the program of Master of Sciences in Marketing at Corvinus University in Budapest.
 He also attends Mathias Corvinus Collegium’s Leadership Programme.

 During his studies, Zoltán has been engaged in several different extracurricular activities: he won competitions like the BCG Strategy Cup and the Scientific Students’ Associations Conference of his university, interned at companies such as PwC Hungary and AC Nielsen, and gathered significant international experience through study programs and conferences all over Europe.